 I think that was a conscious choice.

-But beyond that, it's not the deficit, it's not the deficit, it's the spending.
+But beyond that, it's not the deficit.

-These programs are wrong, and these programs are unsustainable.
+These programs are wrong and these programs are unsustainable.

 1-800-282-2882.